guoday/Dialog-to-Action/README.md

 # Introduction

 Implement of the paper "Dialog-to-Action: Conversational Question Answering Over a Large-Scale Knowledge Base".
 The pipeline of D2A on CSQA includes Entity Detection and Linking **(EDL)**, Relation Classifier **(RC)** , Generating weakly-supervised data using breath frist search **(BFS)** , Semantic Parser **(SMP)**.
-The grammar has some differences in this repo, and you can refer to the grammar defined in BFS/parser.py
+The grammar has some differences and you can refer to the grammar defined in BFS/parser.py

 # Requirements